 The first chakra, yoga teachers will frequently talk about.
 It’s the root chakra.
-Muladhara.
 Devi suggests to balance the first chakra, you need to ground yourself.
 Walk barefoot in the mud.
 I prefer the sand.
-Or, get in a bath with epsom salts.
-I try to wear shoes as little as possible, or wear shoes with the least amount of division between my feet and the earth.
+Or, get in a bath with Epsom salts.
+I try to wear shoes as little as possible or wear shoes with the least amount of division between my feet and the earth.
 I live in warm climates, so I can take advantage of this grounding.

 The second chakra is svadhisthana.
 This relates to our sexual organs and liquids.
 From tears to the waters in the ocean.
 The second chakra is creation and emotion.
 We all need balance with creativity.
 Yet, many of us lose our creative powers as we approach adolescence.
 Devi ponders the state of arts and creativity as school budget cuts attack this area.
 “Here we find there’s an imbalance.
 Our lack of ability to create things and go with the flow.
 Many countries live by the water.
 It’s life itself.
 When someone has an imbalance (menstrual cramps, fibroids) … look at your life.”

 I also learned in India that the digestive fire (agni) is responsible for much of our health and well-being.
-Devi questions the connection between eating disorders and the overall well being.
+Devi questions the connection between eating disorders and overall well-being.
 “How much does it have to do with food, and how much does it have to do with feeling powerless?”

 Beyond the obvious digestive issues that get out of whack when our fire is not just right, it creates issues for the gall bladder, pancreas, and other organs.

 “The expanded heart is like a flower in bloom.”
 She explains that babies are born with an open heart, and open to devotion.
-However, as we are taught, or witness less positive things in life, our heart closes.
+However, as we are taught, or witness less positive things in life, our hearts close.

 Those vibrations, also help to activate the fifth chakra.
 I love the attention that women in India give to their third eye.
 I love bindi, the colorful decorations that help me to remember Ajna chakra.
-This is associated with knowledge, spiritual and clairvoyant.
-When I meditate, I tend to focus on my third eye, and love to see colors and shapes appear there.
+This is associated with knowledge, spirituality, and clairvoyance.
+When I meditate, I tend to focus on my third eye and love to see colors and shapes appear there.